CariLT01/teamsplus-extension/teamsplus-docs/docs/customization/twemoji.md

-# Twemoji (twitter emoji) set support
+# Twemoji (Twitter Emoji) Set Support

-By enabling Twemoji support, the extension will attempt to replace all the Teams emojis with Twemoji equivalents.
-Please note that there may be a slight performance overhead when this is enabled.
+By enabling Twemoji support, the extension will attempt to replace all Teams emojis with Twemoji equivalents.

+Please note:

+- A slight performance overhead may occur when this feature is enabled.
-Internet connection is required for emojis to load.
+- An active internet connection is required for emojis to load.

-> **Note:**
+!!! note
-> This feature is currently experimental.
-Occasional glitches may occur.
+    This feature is currently experimental.
+Occasional glitches or visual inconsistencies may occur.